How does the cost of KAirFree compare to ownership?

 What does the usage fee include?

 The monthly usage fee covers all maintenance and repair to your compressor including emergency response during normal business hours.
-It also covers the monthly usage reports, remote system status monitoring, and down time insurance (Note: the Bootstrap plan does not include down time insurance).
+It also covers the monthly usage reports, remote system status monitoring, and downtime insurance (Note: the Bootstrap plan does not include downtime insurance).
+This usage fee may vary month-to-month depending on the compressor’s operating hours.
+See plan details for rate per plan.

 What if I need a different size unit?